bytesc/data-copilot-v2-controller/README.en.md

 ![](./readme_img/t11.png)

-Using BERT combined with a CNN classifier, determine the best number of concurrent requests (Concurrent) based on the difficulty of the question.
+Using BERT combined with `regression`, predict the best number of concurrent requests (Concurrent) based on the difficulty of the question.
 Find a balance between the success rate of generation and the cost of LLM (Large Language Model) invocation to improve response speed.

 ## How to Use